-Barr told Trump about investigation into discarded Pennsylvania ballots that president seized on as evidence of widespread fraud
+Barr said to have told Trump about investigation into discarded Pennsylvania ballots that president seized on as evidence of widespread fraud

 Barr himself has echoed the president’s attacks on mail voting and leveled false assertions about the risks of mail ballots.
 He has suggested without evidence that foreign governments could easily inject counterfeit ballots into the system or that postal workers delivering ballots are susceptible to bribery.

 Since the Watergate era, attorneys general have notified presidents about criminal cases of national importance, while trying to avoid discussions that would involve the administration in specific investigations, particularly those involving political figures.
-ABC first reported Barr’s conversation with Trump about the Pennsylvania case.
+ABC News first reported Barr’s conversation with Trump about the Pennsylvania case.

 A Justice Department spokeswoman declined to comment.
 A senior White House official said Trump was not “briefed” on the Pennsylvania case, but did not respond to a request for comment on whether the subject came up in a discussion with Barr.